Skip to main content

 • all measures set out in this policy and any other measures requested by the trust are complied with

-• they keep up to date with issues or working practices within their working area by maintaining appropriate communication with their manager and other colleagues
+• they keep up-to-date with issues or working practices within their working area by maintaining appropriate communication with their manager and other colleagues

 • they attend meetings, training and supervision